syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/035_elasticsearch-datastream/README.md

   );
 };
 ```

 This driver is a reusable configuration snippet configured to send log messages using the http() driver using a template.
-You can find the source of this configuration snippet on [GitHub](https://github.com/axoflow/axosyslog/blob/main/scl/elasticsearch/elastic-datastream.conf).
+You can find the Elasticsearch datastream configuration snippet on GitHub.

 ## Prerequisites